 Next, take all of the income you earned from other sources (not Social Security income), including any income that is otherwise tax-exempt, and add half of the money you received from Social Security to this amount.
-If the total is more than your base rate (listed above), some of your Social Security benefits will be taxed.
-If it is less, they will not.
+If the total is more than your base rate (listed above), some of your Social Security benefits are taxed.
+If it is less, they won’t be taxed.
 The exact amount depends on your specific tax situation.

 For example, consider Claire and Daniel, who both receive Social Security benefits.
 Claire received $10,000 in Social Security benefits, while Daniel received $13,000.
 Their investments produce an income of $11,000, and Daniel has a pension that paid him $15,000.

 - Investments: $11,000

 To determine whether any of their benefits are taxable, take half of their total Social Security income: